wp-plugins/wpstore/readme.txt

 1.1.1 :
       - New : Add MOIP and Paypal in payment methods;
       - New : Admin Plugin Style;

+1.1.2 :
+	      - FIXED ERROR : In version 1.1 Collum qtdProduto  in table wpstore_stock  was created with space.
+This version correct this.

 1.2 : SOON
       - New : unlimited sub-variations of stock product;